 All of these method calls are possible because we specified how the next method works, and the standard library provides default implementations for other methods that call next.

-Improving our I/O Project
+Improving Our I/O Project

-With this new knowledge, we can improve the I/O project in Chapter 12 by using iterators to make places in the code clearer and more concise.
-Let’s take a look at how iterators can improve our implementation of both the Config::new function and the search function.
+With this new knowledge about iterators, we can improve the I/O project in Chapter 12 by using iterators to make places in the code clearer and more concise.
+Let’s look at how iterators can improve our implementation of the Config::new function and the search function.

+prod: confirm xref

 Removing a clone Using an Iterator

 In Listing 12-6, we added code that took a slice of String values and created an instance of the Config struct by indexing into the slice and cloning the values, allowing the Config struct to own those values.
-We’ve reproduced the implementation of the Config::new function as it was at the end of Chapter 12 in Listing 13-24:
+In Listing 13-24, we’ve reproduced the implementation of the Config::new function as it was in Listing 12-23 at the end of Chapter 12:

+prod: confirm xref

-Filename: src/lib.rs
+src/lib.rs

 impl Config {